-If you want to have more money in your pocket to spend on holiday fun, keeping the costs down in the supermarket will help.
+If you want to have more money in your pocket at the end of the week, keeping the costs down in the supermarket will help.
 I think we can all relate to the rising cost of the weekly grocery shop so budget meals are always welcome.
 We’re also a nation that throws out way too much food so let’s also look at ways to avoid this.

 - Plan ahead.
 Knowing what meals you are cooking for the week means you only need to shop for the ingredients that are required for those recipes.
 This means less chance of throwing out food that’s not used.

 - Shop later in the day.
 Supermarkets often reduce the price of bread, baked goods and BBQ chickens at the end of the day.
-The good news is bread freezes well and so do most baked goods.
-BBQ chickens also freeze well; just remove the flesh from the bone and pack into small zip lock bags for sandwiches or use in a recipe such as my Curry in A Hurry.
+The good news is bread freezes well and so do BBQ chickens, just remove the flesh from the bone and pack into small zip lock bags for sandwiches or to use in a recipe such as my Curry in A Hurry.

 - Buy in season.
-Fruit and vegetables that are in season as they will be cheaper.
-Freeze vegetables when they are super cheap; just drop them into boiling water for 30 seconds then drain well and freeze.
+Fruit and vegetables that are in season are cheaper.
+Freeze vegetables when they are super cheap, just drop them into boiling water for 30 seconds then drain well and freeze.
 Freeze fruit to use in smoothies or baking.

 Avoid shopping several times a week.
 Plan your menu, write your shopping list and shop once a week.
 Plus freeze any leftovers, even a small amount of bolognaise sauce makes a great topping for a jacket potato.
 With a few clever tweaks to your daily routine you’re sure to save lots of money on your weekly grocery shop.